wso2/docs-ei/en/micro-integrator/docs/develop/creating-unit-test-suite.md

     -   **Server Remote Host**: Host IP of the remote unit testing server.
     -   **Server Test Port**: Port of the remote unit testing server.

+    !!!
+Note
+            You can pass the following parameters when start the Micro Integrator in order to start the Unit Testing server.

+            ```bash tab='On MacOS/Linux/CentOS'
+               sh micro-integrator.sh -DsynapseTest
+            ```

+            ```bash tab='On Windows'
+               micro-integrator.bat -DsynapseTest
+            ```

+    To change starting port of the unit testing server, you can use `-DsynapseTestPort=<PORT>` system property with above command.
+Here, the default port is 9008.

 3. Click **Run** to start the unit test.
 It will start the unit testing server in the console and prints the summary report for the given unit test suite(s) using the response from the unit testing server.

     ![Output Console](../assets/img/create_project/synapse_unit_test/console-log.png)